Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 Average Real Estate Commission in Illinois (2026)

 Flat-fee alternatives are available throughout Illinois.
 Net Gain Realty, for example, charges $1,995 for listing services in the Chicago metro area, regardless of sale price.
 On a $500,000 home, that represents a potential savings of $10,500 or more compared to a traditional 2.5% listing fee.
+If you are weighing how to sell, compare the three ways to sell a house in Chicago, see whether a flat fee MLS service or Net Gain Realty is cheaper, and read the cheapest way to sell a house in Chicago without losing full service.

 For a detailed breakdown of how Illinois commission rates compare across property types and price points, see the sections below.